Application deployment with NSIS and Squirrel

-Currently working on a WPF app as a side project for Netglade I came upon and interesting requirement regarding installation and deployment of the application.
+Currently working on a WPF app as a side project I came upon and interesting requirement regarding installation and deployment of the application.
 As a result I ended with some Squirrel and NSIS knowledge I would like to share.

 The client came with a specific set of requirement for the installer